-If I could wave a magic wand and change something for you as you pursue your online passion-driven business – something that would make it all so much easier – what would that be?
+If I could wave a magic wand and change something for you as you pursue your academic career – something that would make it all so much easier – what would that be?
 My wish for you would be that you instantaneously truly felt a belief in yourself.

 When I looked back on what contributed to the change, I discovered three activities that I invite you to experiment with to shift your belief in yourself from an intellectual concept to truly feeling it:

 1) Asking yourself how you are creating value

 2) Develop a relationship with your intuition, and

 3) When things don’t go as planned, ask what the moment may teach you.

 - Asking yourself: How am I creating value for my ideal clients?
 Believing that you have something that will be useful to people and create value is fuel for believing in yourself.
 For me, I found that while I was listening to entrepreneurship podcasts there were questions that came up about mindset that I knew I could answer and provide the “how”.
 It made me realize that I had something worthwhile to share.
 Something that others needed if I was just willing to open up and release it.

 - Develop a relationship with your intuition.
 I believe your intuition is critical for many things, and what I know for sure is that it is the part of you that already believes in you.
 It is the voice inside that is saying yes.
 I invite you to treat your intuition like your best friend and participate in the conversation by a) being open to your intuition, b) listening to your intuition and c) acting on your intuition.
 This is a process and I encourage you to stay in practise with it.